-With production credits that have landed her nominations with the Underground Music Awards and Libera Awards, and three ASCAPlus wins, I've been in the game for 15 years and have held various hats as a professional.
-Recently, my music has been heard on Showtime's "Ray Donovan" and Hulu's "Casual".
+With production credits that have landed her nominations with the Underground Music Awards and Libera Awards, and three ASCAPlus Awards.
+My music has been heard on Showtime's "Ray Donovan" and Hulu's "Casual".
 Most recently, I produced several backing tracks for Microsoft Surface’s youtube series.
 Music is my lifeline, and I love challenging myself

 With over 20 years of music production, songwriting, and performance experience, the LiteShado sound has evolved into it's only distinctive brand of Hip Hop/R&B/Trap.
 While collaborating with various underground artists, as well as self-producing my own albums, I've been fortunate enough to garner listens and support from all over the world.
 From song conception, to production, I enjoy the process of blending sound and message with other artists to create a complete song.